-Megan completed her first internship working for the Vermont Department of State's Attorney's Office just after her freshman year.
-She went on to complete three additional internships at the Maine State Computer Crimes Unit, TASC Inc., and the Leahy Center for Digital Investigation between her freshman and senior years.
+Megan completed her first internship working for the Vermont Department of State's Attorney's Office just after her first year.
+She went on to complete three additional internships at the Maine State Computer Crimes Unit, TASC Inc., and the Leahy Center for Digital Investigation between her first and senior years.
 She performed groundbreaking research in digital forensics and has had her work published.
 She completed two service trips and was a peer advisor, student ambassador and tutor.
 She was also student speaker for U.S. Senator Patrick Leahy and was voted Student of the Year for Computer & Digital Forensics for two consecutive years.
 She was offered a full-time, high-paying job months before her graduation date.
 She's currently pursuing her Master's degree in Digital Forensic Science at Champlain.

 For Megan, success began on Day 1 at Champlain College and didn't stop after her graduation.

 Megan '12, Cyber Security Forensic Analyst, TASC, Inc.M.S.
 Candidate, Digital Forensic Science, Champlain CollegeB.S. in Computer and Digital Forensics, Champlain CollegeWashington, D.C.

 Laurel knows her role goes beyond the classroom.
 "I traveled to Europe, worked for a professor, served as a resident assistant and taught school in two countries.
 I am more than just an education student."

 "Champlain has made me more confident.
 I gained a lot of good skills to market myself.
 I learned to write well and am proficient in several software programs.
 In the schools where I train, the teachers like the Champlain students and know that we are on top of things.
 Other college students usually intern in their senior year for only one semester, so they lack long-term contact and experience."